From Thanksgiving to Christmas and graduations to funerals, the dreaded “awkward conversation” can happen during almost any holiday or family reunion.

-You can do your best to avoid bringing up sensitive subjects, but you can’t always stop your extended family from dragging you into painful conversations that you’d rather avoid.
+See, you can do your best to avoid bringing up sensitive subjects, but you can’t always stop your extended family from dragging you into painful conversations.
+And once you’re in, you need to get through it without burning what may be an already-tenuous bridge.

-Luckily, holiday gatherings don’t have to be a recipe for conversational disaster, either.
+Luckily, your next holiday gathering doesn’t have to be a recipe for conversational disaster.

-Instead of spending your holidays fleeing from any conversation that isn’t about the weather, try this 4-step survival guide for awkward conversations.
-It may help you stop the next argument before it starts.
+Instead of spending Christmas Eve or your cousin’s wedding avoiding every conversation that isn’t about the weather, try this 4-step survival guide for awkward conversations.
+It may even help you stop the next argument before it starts.

 First, Don’t Set Out to Change Minds